TRENT-OS/gazebo-proxy/README.md

 The created binary can be found under `build/cpp_proxy`.

 ## Launch
-The cpp-proxy needs to be run on the **host system outside of the TrentOS docker container**.
+The cpp-proxy needs to be run on the **host system outside of the TRENTOS docker container**.

 Example Launch
 ```sh